Nironic/D.S.I_utility/README.md

 #Initialization
 Initialization is a tool for working between devices and supporting updates between them.
 It also has the functionality of managing devices between each other.
 For example, with an Android device, you can start a specific service, or you can set a specific command for PC devices or Android devices.

+# On 11/18/2022, it was decided to add a GUI package and rewrite the code for launching and managing systems and J.C.I packages